 India has an immense population, second only to China.
 It's also the most populous democracy in the world, making it a logical option for finding marketable, hardworking, skilled workers in many industries.
 Many industry giants such as Microsoft and CISCO offshore to India to provide customer support, develop new technologies, and develop products quicker.
 The advantages of hiring Indian developers include:

 Developers in the U.S. make around three times more than developers in India.
-According to a 2020 HackerRank Developer Skills Report, the average salary for an Indian developer is $38,229 per year, compared to the average salary of $109,167 in the U.S.
+The average salary for an Indian senior software developer is ₹1,400,000 ($17,013 USD) compared to the average salary of a senior software developer is $153,155 in the U.S.

 Big talent pool